HannahIgboke/A-Scalable-Database-system-for-Olist-store/README.md

 # Assign user roles and Privileges

 I created three users for the olist store database.
-A Database administrator, a sales manager and the analystics team.
+A Database administrator, a sales manager and the analytics team.
 Each user is assigned certain privileges that allows measured access to the database.

 ```sql
 -- Creating user roles and privileges